Nea Santa

 Nea Santa (Νέα Σάντα, old name Volovot until 1926), is a small town in Kilkis regional unit, in the Central Macedonia region of Greece.
-It has a population of 1,693 (2011 census).
 The community Nea Santa (pop.
-2,144 in 2011) consists of the villages Nea Santa and Panteleimon.
+1,582 in 2021) consists of the villages Nea Santa and Panteleimon.
 Nea Santa is south of the city of Kilkis in the Kilkis municipality.

 The town was re-settled by Greek refugees from the Pontus in the 1920s, and was named after the Santa region of the Pontus (now Dumanlı).

 Nea Santa is close to a small industrial area providing home to few companies in the areas of textiles, plastics, processed food and industrial machinery.

 The 71st Airmobile Brigade "Pontos" is also located there.